Looking for the best advice on on how to get organized from the internet for mamas?

 Exhibit C: I make a list for work (I work at home) and home-related items every day.

-3. Put on a real outfit and/or makeup
+3. Put on a Real Outfit and/or Makeup to Get Organized.

 I am going to level with you here.
 It is IMPOSSIBLE for me to feel AWAKE without my makeup on.
 It’s totally vanity-driven and psychological, but it works!
 It makes me feel great and energized to have my face on.
 It also helps to have on a cute outfit that makes me feel good.
 So even if makeup isn’t for you, GET DRESSED.
 Put on pants that do not have an elastic waist, and try an accessory or two (I wear a scarf as often as weather permits.
 I’m a scarf lady.
 They make me feel fab!)
 I always leave my hair for last.
 If I don’t get to it, my three coats of mascara can more than make up for it.
 Get dressed, girls!